• Recipes

 Ingredients

-• 1 kilogram potatoes [1000 grams] chopped, large potatoes can be quartered and smaller halved
+• 1 kilogram potatoes [chopped, large potatoes can be quartered and smaller halved]

 • 1 large onion [about 190 grams] rough diced

-• 250 mililitres plant milk use more if a thinner soup is preferred
+• 250 mililitres plant-based milk [or your choice of milk, use more if a thinner soup is preferred]

-• 1 tablespoon plant margarine or 1 tablespoon of white miso paste or 2 tablespoons of nutritional yeast flakes
+• 1 tablespoon plant-based margarine [use your choice of margarine or butter, or replace with 1 tablespoon of white miso paste or 2 tablespoons of nutritional yeast flakes]

 Instructions